 I need information about...

 The most common reason for proctectomy is rectal cancer.
-After your healthcare providers have diagnosed rectal cancer, they will try to find out how advanced your cancer is by staging it.
-The stage of your cancer is determined by how deeply it has spread into the rectum.
-Also, whether it has spread outside of the rectum.
-All rectal cancers—stages I though IV—may be treated with some type of proctectomy.
+After you are diagnosed with rectal cancer, your healthcare team will try to stage it.
+The stage of your cancer is how deeply it has spread into and outside of the rectum.
+All stages of rectal cancers may be treated with some type of proctectomy.

 Infection at the skin incision site or inside the stomach

-Leaking through the surgically joined tissues and vessels
+Leaking through the joined tissues and vessels

 Trouble passing urine

-Trouble passing bowel movements
+Trouble having bowel movements

-Delayed wound healing, opening of the wound or scar tissue (adhesions)
+Slower wound healing, opening of the wound or scar tissue (adhesions)

-There may be other risks, depending on your specific medical condition.
-Be sure to discuss any concerns with your healthcare provider before the procedure.
+There may be other risks, depending on your health.
+Talk with your healthcare provider before the procedure if you have concerns.